St. Patrick's Church (Lowell, Massachusetts)

 St. Patrick's Church is a historic Roman Catholic church at 284 Suffolk Street in Lowell, Massachusetts.
-Built in 1853 for a predominantly Irish congregation founded in 1831, it is one of the oldest Catholic parishes north of Boston in the United States.
-The building, a fine example of Gothic Revival architecture designed by the noted ecclesiastical architect Patrick C. Keely, was listed on the National Register of Historic Places in 1985.
+Built in 1853 for a predominantly Irish congregation founded in 1831.
+It is one of the oldest Catholic parishes north of Boston in the United States.
+The building is a fine example of Gothic Revival architecture designed by the noted ecclesiastical architect Patrick C. Keely, was listed on the National Register of Historic Places in 1985.

 History

 The original Saint Patrick's church was a wooden structure, built in 1831 to support the Irish workmen who had moved to Lowell, largely to work on the Pawtucket and Merrimack Canals.
 Prior to its construction, they were attended by Rev. John Mahoney, a Catholic clergyman from a nearby town.
 By 1830 there were over 400 Roman Catholics in Lowell, and on July 3, 1831, St Patrick's Church was consecrated, led by Mahoney.
 Mahoney left in 1836 to work in Boston, and was succeeded by E.J.
 McCool.

 The current stone structure dates to 1853, although a fire in 1904 caused much of the church to be rebuilt by 1906.